The Royal Demands

 “Yea.
-Zeraph, Jack, Zero and a couple other people stumbled upon a crime scene while it was happening.
+Zeraph, Jack, Zero, and a couple others stumbled upon a crime scene while it was happening.
 We were lucky that we got away before something happened to us,” said Agnis.
-“Lately they’ve been calling this case the Posture Art Serial murder cases.
-You know those strange poses that the murders have been found in in that we have been hearing about?
-Apparently they’re saying that it’s done by the same person.”
+“Lately, they’ve called this the Posture Art Serial murder case.
+You know those strange poses that the murders have been found in that we have heard about?
+Apparently, they’re saying it’s done by the same person.”

 “You’re saying that masked man.”
-Zero shivered remembering the day they were sent to do a real world quest.
+Zero shivered, remembering the day they were sent to do a real-world quest.
 He had never met such an overpowering aura before till that day.
-His senses were on complete overdrive telling him that the man in the mask was no ordinary man.
+His senses were completely overdriven, telling him that the man in the mask was no ordinary man.

-“Yea.
-There have been more of those Posture Art murder cases popping up around U.S. Some are just copycats, but the one’s that are genuine are his signature murders.
-What was the madman’s purpose in even being there at the college anyways?
-Why would he go in a high profile place in the first place?”
+“Yes.
+There have been more Posture Art murder cases around the U.S. Some are just copycats, but the genuine ones are his signature murders.
+What was the madman’s purpose in even being at the college anyways?
+Why would he go to a high-profile place in the first place?”

 “Posture Art Murder cases?
 What?
 Why such a weird name?” said Alan.